 Organic matter such as residues from wood, agricultural crops, etc. all contains chemical energy and is categorized as biomass.
-If we combust this biomass, the chemical energy is transferred into another energy carrier – heat.
+By combusting this biomass, the chemical energy is transferred into another energy carrier – heat.
 The heat can in turn do some type of work, for instance dry grains, heat a building, melt a material, run an engine or boil water.
-However, if we instead gasify the biomass we create an energy carrier – gas, that has a higher energy density and will result in a more complete combustion once the gas is combusted.
+However, gasifying the biomass instead creates an energy carrier – gas, that has a higher energy density and will result in a more complete combustion once the gas is combusted.
 To create a fire or combustion, three parts are needed: something burnable, oxygen and heat.
-Gasifying means that we expose the biomass (burnable material) to heat, but the amount of oxygen is lower than for combustion and thus a combustible gas is created.
-There are different gasification principles, for instance updraft, downdraft, fluidized bed, dual beds etc. Meva Energy’s uniqueness lies in our patented gasification technology that is based on an entrained flow gasifier.
+Gasifying means exposing the biomass (burnable material) to heat, but the amount of oxygen is lower than for combustion and thus a combustible gas is created.
+There are different gasification principles, for instance updraft, downdraft, fluidized bed, dual beds etc. Meva Energy’s uniqueness lies in the patented gasification technology that is based on an entrained flow gasifier.

 Meva Energy’s gasification principle